Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3-Fetch-Data-with-React/lesson-3-Fetching-Data-in-React.md

 Once you select a breed radio button, you see the right-hand panel update with a filtered list of dog pictures that match your chosen breed.
 Exciting stuff!

-Congratulations, you’ve just built a fully working, browsable, gallery app that pages a list of breeds from an API, and then responds to user input, retrieving a filtered list of images from the same API.
+**Congratulations**!
+You’ve just built a fully working, browsable, gallery app that pages a list of breeds from an API, and then responds to user input, retrieving a filtered list of images from the same API.
 All the while, you used axios under the hood to provide a great cross-browser data-fetching experience!